csswizardry/csswizardry.github.com/_posts/2011-10-16-the-island-object.md

 wordpress_id: 3218
 categories:
 - Web Development
-tag:
-- Abstraction
+tags:
   - CSS
-- DRY
-- Front-end architecture
-- OOCSS
+  - Code Quality
 ---

 One thing I’ve been doing a lot of lately, since starting at [Sky](http://sky.com/), is writing abstractions.
 [OOCSS](http://www.oocss.org) is nothing new, but its basic premise is that you can build really simple objects using a base class and then extend that object with more classes to add more styling to make a simple construct progressively more complex and specific.